nfagerlund/camping_food/dinner.md

 In camp:
 - Boil 3/4 cup water and rice together.
 Rehydrate fully in the pot, so you can raise the heat again if it's taking too long.
 (Basmati takes a while at altitude!)
-- Set rice aside in talenti jar.
+- Set rice aside in bowl or talenti jar.
 - Boil lentil water, and rehydrate lentils.
 Amounts for different Indian dishes:
     - Tart red lentils: Between 1 3/4 and 2 cups (2 1/4 is too soupy)
 - Add coconut oil or ghee, then split and serve.